bot4s/telegram/README.md

 }

 SafeBot.run()
 ```

 ## Webhooks vs Polling
 Both methods are fully supported.
 Polling is the easiest method; it can be used locally without any additional requirements.
-Polling has been radically improved, it doesn't flood the server and it's pretty fast.
+It has been radically improved, doesn't flood the server (like other libraries do) and it's pretty fast.

 Using webhooks requires a server (it won't work on your laptop).
 For a comprehensive reference check [Marvin's Patent Pending Guide to All Things Webhook](https://core.telegram.org/bots/webhooks).

+## Payments
+Payments are supported; refer to [official payments documetation](https://core.telegram.org/bots/payments) for details.
+I'll support developers willing to integrate and/or improve the payments API; please report issues [here](https://github.com/mukel/telegrambot4s/issues/new).

 ## Bonus (or how to turn a spare phone into a Telegram Bot)
 Beside the usual ways, I've managed to use the library on a Raspberry Pi 2,